crossplane/crossplane/design/design-doc-smaller-providers.md

 In the short term, breaking up the biggest providers would cause many existing cross-resource references to be from one provider to another.
-For example today an EKS-cluster-to-VPC reference is “internal” to a single provider (provider-aws).
-If providers were broken up by API group this reference would cross provider boundaries; from provider-aws-eks to provider-aws-ec2.
+For example today an EKS-cluster-to-VPC reference is “internal” to a single provider (`provider-aws`).
+If providers were broken up by API group this reference would cross provider boundaries; from `provider-aws-eks` to `provider-aws-ec2-core`.

 I’m not concerned about this as a short term problem.
 As long as all AWS providers (for example) are built from a monorepo it should be possible to